jeffgore00/jg_ts_react_node_project_skeleton/README.md

   - commitlint running the default conventional commit to ensure standards
 - Auto-reloading with Webpack dev server and nodemon to ensure you won't have to manually rebuild or restart anything in development.
 - A development logger with color coded log levels (see logging)
-- Use of `styled-components` in conjunction with `` to see styled component names when looking at components with React Dev Tools
+- Use of `styled-components` in conjunction with `` to see styled component names when looking at components with React Developer Tools

 ### Testing